AndrewPomo/Bickr/_PRESS-RELEASE.md

   > For those who think they are right.

 ## Summary ##
   > Bickr is a social application that matches people with differing views on polarizing social issues.
-  >
-  > Bickr matches users with opposing viewpoints, and invites them to discuss the topic they disagree on.
+When a match is found, Bickr invites users to discuss the topic they disagree on.
   >
   > At the end of each conversation, both rate the discussion based on how productive it was.
 Users who consistently participate in productive conversations move up a leaderboard.